 In extreme cases, you may become violent.
 For instance, if someone hits you, you hit them back.
 You may also become easily overwhelmed by stressors, which may again interfere with your job and relationships or aggravate aggressive behaviors.

 The good news is that you can change, grow, and evolve.
-You do not need to feel stuck in this attachment style, nor is your partner resigned to living in this state.
+You do not need to feel stuck in this attachment style.

 In the following sections, we’ll review what you can do to help your partner who has disorganized attachment style, what you can do to prevent this type of attachment style in your children, and what you can do to help yourself if you have disorganized attachment.
 Let’s take a look.